moullos/UnlimitID/README.md

 ### Features
 This repository includes 2 flask applications.
 UnlimitID/IdP is build upon [flask-oauthlib](https://flask-oauthlib.readthedocs.io/en/latest/) and provides all the typical OAuth2 endpoints along with two additional endpoints providing the necessary anonymous credentials and exposing the IdP's public parameters.
 UnlimitID/User provides all the out-of-band functionality preluding an UnlimitID flow.
+A demo version of the IdP can be found [here](https://unlimitid.online).

-As both packages use [petlib](http://petlib.readthedocs.io/en/latest/) install the necessary packages before attemping to run UnlimitID
+As both packages use [petlib](http://petlib.readthedocs.io/en/latest/) install the necessary libraries before attemping to run UnlimitID.

 ### Running the identity provider
-**The easiers way to run the identity provider is through docker:**
+**The easiest way to run the identity provider is through docker:**
 1. Get the latest container
   ```
   $ docker pull unlimitid/idp:latest